dyosorio/MERN-ecommerce/README.md

    - go to frontend/package.json and add the following line under the "name':
      "proxy" : "http://127.0.0.1:5000"
      server 5000 needs to be running for the fetch api to get the data
-   - Do the same in the ProductPage to fetch the product/:id
-     - lets get rid of import products from '../products'
-     - lets get rid of `const product = products.find((p) => p.\_id === id)` because we're going to be fetching in from the backend
-     - set a state [product, setProduct] = an empty object
-     - now we can delete the frontend/products.js file
+   - Do the same in the ProductPage to fetch the product/:id - lets get rid of import products from '../products' - lets get rid of `const product = products.find((p) => p.\_id === id)` because we're going to be fetching in from the backend - set a state [product, setProduct] = an empty object - now we can delete the frontend/products.js file
+     💡 important:

+   > I used the fetch API instead of the axios library

 9. Nodemon and Concurrently setup
    - npm i -D nodemon concurrently (-D to install as dev dependencies because we only need those for development)
    - on scripts, under "start" add the following scripts:
      "server": "nodemon backend/server",
      "client": "npm start --prefix frontend"
-     "dev": "concurrently \"npm run server\" \"npm run client\""
+     "dev": "concurrently \"npm run server\" \"npm run client\"" use npm run dev as is will run both node and react
+10. Environment variables

+- We're going to use the dotenv package: npm i dotenv
+- go to server.js
+- in the root create the .env file, this is where we can define any env variables
+- make sure the .env file is added to .gitignore

+11. Convert the server common js syntax(require / module.exports) in Node to ES module syntax(import / export default) - video 15

+- add a type module in the root package.json.
+Under "main" : "server.js"
+  // package.json
+  {
+  "type": "module"
+  }
+- change the syntax.
+Make sure you .js to the file names when importing files in the backend
+- change back export syntax in data/products.js

+## MongoDB

+12. MongoDB Atlas & Compass setup (video 16)

+- signing to MongoDB Atlas
+- create a new project
+- create a new Cluster
+- go to Security, Database access and add new user that can read and write to any database
+- under network access add ip address
+- Clusters, Collections, add my own data.
+Add a Database name and a collection name of products
+- Clusters, Connect, click on Connect using MongoDB Compass.
+Click on I have MongoDB Compass and Copy the connection string
+- open Compass, paste the connection string mongodb+srv://DannyAdmin:<password>@mernecommerce.lynsg.mongodb.net/test Change test to the name of the database, add the password and connect
+- On Atlas, Cluster, Connect